-By following the guidelines in your company’s Code of Conduct training and applying sound judgment, you can all contribute to a safe, respectful, equitable, professional, and ethical workplace.
+By following the guidelines in your company’s Respect In The Workplace training and applying sound judgment, you can all contribute to a safe, respectful, equitable, professional, and ethical workplace.

-This Workplace Code of Conduct training program will enable employees to work to the spirit of and embody your Code of Conduct training or Workplace Conduct policy and procedures.
+This Respect In The Workplace training program will enable employees to work to the spirit of and embody your Code of Conduct training or Workplace Conduct policy and procedures.

 Video: What Is Workplace Conduct?
 Our company is committed to providing you with a safe, respectful, equitable, professional, and ethical workplace.